twf/drumminhands_photobooth/README.md

 A DIY photo booth using a Raspberry Pi that automatically sends animated gifs to a Tumblr account.
 Great for events.

-Updated to version 3.0
+Updated to version 3.0 (drumminhands_photobooth)

-Version TWF 0.4
+Version TWF 0.5

 Find the full set of instructions here: http://www.drumminhands.com/2014/06/15/raspberry-pi-photo-booth/ This requires: